BartFlu/shopper/README.md

   3. Run 'docker-compose up'.
 Once all the containers are up and running open django cli and run python manage.py makemigrations python manage.py migrate python manage.py search_engine --rebuild - Note.
-This command often cause error when running in docker-compose.
-However program can run without it until I find the cause.
+This command often causes errors when running in docker-compose.
+However the program can run without it until I find the cause.
      python manage.py runscript add_tags_and_categories

   5. App is running at http://localhost:8000

-  Warning: app is not configured for production use and should not be use in that way.
+  Warning: app is not configured for production use and should not be used in that way.
-  Note: File with email credentials is for obvious reason not a part of this repo.
-It should be added manualy with one's credentials.
+  Note: File with email credentials is for obvious reasons not a part of this repo.
+It should be added manually with one's credentials.